-Workman has the first-hand experience of Asian investment in UK real estate on behalf of Asian investors.
-Therefore, Workman, Howard Kennedy and BDO recently hosted an online panel discussion analysing the opportunities in 2021.
+Workman has first-hand experience of Asian investment in UK real estate on behalf of Asian investors.
+Workman, Howard Kennedy and BDO recently hosted an online panel discussion analysing opportunities for 2021.

-These experts examine trends in the UK real estate market.
-For example, how they might change in future.
-Also, how that plays into which asset classes are the most affected by current market disruptions.
+Experts on the panel examined trends in the UK real estate market, how they might change in future, and which asset classes are the most affected by current market disruptions.

-The panel discussion provided insight into the headline real estate issues of the moment.
-This includes:
+The panel discussion provided insight into the headline real estate issues of the moment:

 - the changing tenant-landlord relationship;

-- he continued rise of meds, sheds and beds;
+- the continued rise of meds, sheds and beds;

 - the acceleration of localism and the re-birth of the office (clue: it will be bigger), and;